reaktor/Neliohinnat/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />
 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

-## UPDATE 15.2.2021
+## UPDATE 9.4.2021

-The service was updated to include apartment price data up to 2020 and predictions for 2021.
+The service was updated to include apartment price data and predictions up to 2020.
 Data fetching queries were fixed to match pxweb's new api and minor refactoring was done.
 Data and sources are now in `update_2021` folder.

-A few modeling ideas were tried but not implemented.
-More on those below in section **future development**.
+The model was revised quite thoroughly to include yearly varying coefficients for demographic covariates from StatFi.
+The temporal part of the model is no more fixed to be quadratic but is essentially nonparametric thanks to the yearly coefficients.
+Instead of forecasting future prices, which is difficult due to unpredictable real world events, the focus is now on nowcasting present and past prices.
+The blog post at [Reaktor's blog](link here) as well as the actual [source code]() describe the updated model in more detail.
+Last, a facelift was given to the interactive visualisation.

 ## UPDATE 7.3.2016